cuinjune/Ofelia/README.md

 The abstractions use the same function names, arguments and return types as the original openFrameworks API so users can easily learn and transfer from one to another when needed.

-There is only one slight difference in function and class names:
+There is only one slight difference in function and class names.
+For exmaple,

 * `ofDrawCircle` in openFrameworks becomes `of.drawCircle` in ofelia.
 * `ofImage` in openFrameworks becomes `of.Image` in ofelia.